Onions and leeks, early April 2015

 TINY TIM 60 d determinate.
 Perfect for containers.
 Cherry tomato, flavorful & good producer.

-TOMADOSE DES CONORESindeteterminate Heirloom from France.
+TOMADOSE DES CONORESindeterminate Heirloom from France.
 Cherry fruits with very good balanced flavor.
 Resistant to late blight.

-VILMS PASTE 82 d Open-pollinated indeterminate Small vibrant 4 oz. blood-red, firm with excellent tart-sweet flavor and meaty solids.
-Pear shaped, plum shaped or double lobed.
+VILMS PASTE 82 d indeterminate Small vibrant 4 oz. blood-red, firm with excellent tart-sweet flavor and meaty solids.
+Pear-shaped, plum-shaped or double-lobed.
 Very productive.
 From Sweden.

-WEISNICHT’S UKRANIAN 85 d compact indeterminate Scrumptious pink tomato; somewhat flattened globes; rich and somewhat tart, not real sweet.
+WEISNICHT’S UKRAINIAN 85 d compact indeterminate Scrumptious pink tomato; somewhat flattened globes; rich and somewhat tart,notreal sweet.

 WISCONSIN 55 78 d indeterminate Great all purpose tomato.
-4-8 oz, red, round fruit, highly productive, uniform size, strong skin and wonderful flavor.
+4-8 oz, red, round, highly productive, uniform size, strong skin and wonderful flavor.
 Heirloom.

-YELLOW PEAR (Fargo) Cherry 82 d indeterminate Introduced 1934 by Oscar Will & Co. of Bismarck, N.D.
+YELLOW PEAR (Fargo) 82 d indeterminate 1934 in North Dakota.
 Each plant produces about three dozen sweet tasty 1 oz fruits.
 About twice the size of regular pear tomatoes.
 Crack resistant.

 Husk Cherries, Sunberries & Other Unusual Fruit